There is one session available:

 About this courseSkip About this course

 Sustainable aviation is a key area for climate action.
-In this course, we will take you through the technologies and other innovations of recent years and promising future developments in the field.
+In this course, we will introduce you to various aircraft technologies, and recent innovations and promising future developments in the field of aviation.
+All necessary mathematical and engineering concepts will explained.

 We will start from the basics of how aircraft fly and how they impact the environment.
 You will gain present-day knowledge of technical solutions and possibilities of modern engineering to make aviation more sustainable.